The VIC-20 expanded

 What is itMaybe you are familiar with this project: expand your VIC-20 with some extra memory.
 This does the same, plus quite some extras.
 Click here for the original picture.

 The ideaCleaning up the room I ran into the board used for this memory expansion project, th onboard version in this case.
 The idea rose to make better use of it.
 One idea was equiping it with a 65816 CPU using my with a 6502 -> 65816 project.
 A second idea was fitting it with RAM under ROM, like in the C64, so I could test new ROMs.
 Third idea: a big FlashRAM that contains multiple ROMs.
 And last but not least: an old dream, an ISA expansion bus.
-But I will describe this in a seperate page.
+But I will describe this in a separate page.

 The design - an extra 6522Using RAM under ROM means we also need a circuit to control it.
 The C64 uses the onboard port of the 6510 for this purpose.
 Why not adding a 6522?
 Being lazy I decide to piggyback it on an existing one.
 And where to place it in the memory map?
 The orignal ones are found at $9110 and $9120.
 The "weird" addresses are caused by the fact that both ICs have a common chip select line, representing $91xx, connected to CS2 but A4 connected to CS1 of one 6522 and A5 connected to CS1 of the second 6522.
 In this way one could program both ICs at the same time by sending data to address $913x.
 OTOH, reading from $913x would cause a bus collision!